wrazik/apteka-strzelin.pl/README.md

 # apteka-strzelin.pl
 Small application that shows which Pharmacy in Strzelin is currently on-call.
-Data came from official city documets.
+Data came from official city documents.

 Frontend part is made in React.